2022 European and Mediterranean wildfires: July Gironde Fires

 On 17 July, the evacuation of 2,100 people in Cabanac began during the day with more than 16,000 people evacuated since 12 July.
 The prefecture announced at midday that around 11000 ha had been burnt in the two fires.
 1,500 firemen from all over France were fighting the fire.
 At the La Teste-de-Buch fire, 3400 ha had burnt while at the Landiras fire, 7200 ha had been lost.
 The fire at Landiras was said to have a perimeter of 12 km by 6 km with several fire heads.

 Midday at the La-Teste-de-Buch fire, saw the construction of firebreaks continued with the fire fought on left and right flanks to protect campsites and dwellings.
 During the day at the Landiras fire, the DFCI (Défense des Forêts Contre les Incendies) continued to build firebreaks in front of the fire.
 By evening, 3900 ha had burnt at La-Teste-de-Buch and 9000 ha at Landiras after the fire situation deteriorated during the afternoon, with fire at the former having reached the ocean at Banc d'Arguin and turned south.
 And at Landiras, the fire had several fronts when the wind changed.
 Resources to fight the fire had been increased but were still to deploy with an additional three aircraft, two hundred firefighters and eleven more fire appliances allocated.
 In the Landiras region, two new shelters were opened in Langon while one was closed at Saucats.

 On 18 July, in the La Teste-de-Buch and Landiras areas, more than 16,000 people were evacuated as fires continue to spread across Gironde.

+The wildfire plume from Gironde also traveled hundreds of kilometers, reaching the Île-de-France region by the late afternoon of July 19.

 In Brasparts, Monts d'Arrée, Finistère, a large moorland fire started, forcing the evacuation of 300 people while more than 1700 hectares burned.
 It was caused by two distinct fires a few kilometers apart, both of human origin, one obviously criminal according to Quimper prosecutor Carine Halley.